One-step replica symmetry breaking of random regular NAE-SAT II: Proof of technical lemmas

 We define the \textit{orientation} on $\YY $ as follows: \begin{itemize} \item[O1.]
 For each half edge $e=(va)\in E_c(\YY)$, make it a directed edge by assigning a direction, either $v\to a$ or $a\to v$.

 \item[O2.]
-An assignment of directions on $E_c(\YY)$ is called an \textit{orientation} if every variable and clause has at least one incoming edge adjacent to it.

-\item[O3.]
-Note that we can always construct an orientation as follows: Take a spanning tree of $\YY$ and pick a variable (or clause) that has an edge not included in the tree.
+An assignment of directions on $E_c(\YY)$ is called an \textit{orientation} if every variable and clause has at least one incoming edge adjacent to it. \end{itemize} Note that we can always construct an orientation as follows: Take a spanning tree of $\YY$ and pick a variable (or clause) that has an edge not included in the tree.
 Starting from the selected vertex (root), we can assign directions on the tree so that all vertices but root has an incoming edge.
-Then, set the direction of the edge at root which is not in the tree to complete the orientation. \end{itemize} We fix an orientation of $\YY$, and for each variable $v\in V(\YY)$ (resp. clause $a\in F(\YY)$), fix $e(v)$ (resp. $e(a)$) to be an incoming edge.
-Note that $e(v),\; v\in V(\YY)$ and $e(a), \;a\in F(\YY)$ are all distinct by definition.
+Then, set the direction of the edge at root which is not in the tree to complete the orientation.